-Here’s a question we hear almost every day: Is the Whole30 safe for a pregnant woman?
+Here’s a question we hear almost every day: Is the Whole30 safe during pregnancy?
 We asked registered dietitian and women’s health expert Stephanie Greunke for her perspective.
-Today, she’s answering the question and addressing the four common fears that are often behind it – but first, a little about our Healthy Mama, Happy Baby program.
+Today, she’s answering the question and addressing the four common fears that are often behind it.

 Four Recommendations for a Smoother #PregnantWhole30, From Stephanie Greunke

-I love the “Whole30-while-pregnant” question, because show me how serious a woman is about her health and the health of her baby.
-As a registered dietitian, I’m happy to say that a Whole30 is perfectly safe for most pregnant women.
+I love the “Whole30-while-pregnant” question!
+It shows me how serious someone is about their health and the health of their baby.
+As a registered dietitian, I’m happy to say that a Whole30 is perfectly safe for most pregnancies.
 And as a mom, I can lend you my support and encouragement because I did a Whole30 during my pregnancy.

 During pregnancy, it’s possible to complete a Whole30 exactly as outlined in The Whole30 program guidelines.
 However, I have a few additional recommendations to make those 30 days as smooth and stress-free as possible:

 - Listen to your body